-The Prize will award $50,000 to the Adult category winner, with an additional $5,000 to be awarded to each of the remaining two shortlisted authors.
+The Prize is worth a total of $100,000 in prize monies; $50,000 will be awarded to the Adult category winner, with an additional $5,000 to be awarded to each of the remaining two shortlisted authors.
 In the CYA category, the winner will receive $30,000, while the two short listers will receive $5,000 each.

-The ARA Historical Novel Prize has been made possible through the generous patronage of ARA Group—Australia’s leading essential building and infrastructure services provider.
-The ARA Group, and its Founder, Executive Chair and Managing Director Edward Federman, are committed to supporting the arts and literature.
-They do this in a number of ways – as a Principal Partner of the Sydney Writers’ Festival, as a Principal Partner of the National Institute of Dramatic Art, as a Principal Partner of the Monkey Baa Theatre, and as a sponsor of the Historical Novel Society Australia’s biennial conferences – and now as the sponsor of this very significant literary prize.
+The ARA Historical Novel Prize has been made possible through the generous patronage of ARA Group.
+The ARA Group, and its Founder, Executive Chair and Chief Executive Officer, Edward Federman, are committed to supporting the arts and literature.
+They do this in a number of ways – as a Principal Partner of the Sydney Writers’ Festival, the Melbourne Writers’ Festival, the National Institute of Dramatic Art, the Monkey Baa Theatre, Significant Partner of the Story Factory and as a sponsor of the Historical Novel Society Australia’s biennial conferences – and now as the sponsor of this very significant literary prize.

 The definition of the genre set for the prize will ensure a breadth of talented writers is eligible to enter.
 Historical fiction will be defined as a novel in which the majority of the narrative must have taken place at least 50 years before publication.

 A range of sub-genres are eligible, including historical mystery, historical romance, alternate history, historical fantasy, multi-time, time-slip, and parallel narrative novels.

 The judging criteria include depth of research, widespread reader appeal, with excellence in writing as the deciding factor.